proinsias/an-independent-mind/docs/Books/The Authorities.md

 ---

+Despite outward appearances, he hadn’t gained confidence.
+He’d simply become desensitized to this specific type of embarrassment.
+He wondered if that was all confidence was in the first place. — location: [480](kindle://book?action=open&asin=B015Q9EKA0&location=480) ^ref-47671

+---
 The main purpose of PowerPoint is to slow communication down so the ideas are easier to catch. — location: [810](kindle://book?action=open&asin=B015Q9EKA0&location=810) ^ref-57570

 ---